StefanieJaeger/sa-docu/is-state.typ

 == Probleme
 Im folgenden werden alle Probleme und Bugs dokumentiert, die bereits zu Beginn unserer Arbeit bestanden, aber nicht im Rahmen unserer geplanten Anpassungen behoben werden sollen.
 Sollte genügend Zeit nach erreichen unseres eigentlichen Zieles übrig sein, könnten wir diese ebenfalls noch angehen.
-We have decided to document all bugs, which have existed in the project before our thesis.
-This is done for the sake of documentation.
-If time allows, some of these might be fixed.

 - Suche
 - Mobile